 The width point is particularly important to consider, as that’s an area where the RXT is clearly superior to the newer Dionos.
 I’ve compared both during installations, and there’s no question that the flaring out design of the sides of the newer Dionos makes them more difficult to puzzle with other car seats when trying to set up 3 across installations.
 It’s still possible to do 3 across with a new Diono, but not to the degree that it is with an older one like an RXT or a Radian.
 Keep this in mind if you’re driving a small class vehicle like a Prius, Civic, Corollla, or Insight.

 The Radian RXT is an excellent car seat and, in my opinion, still one of the best currently available in the United States for children between zero and five.
-You can buy the Diono Radian RXT in a range of colors here.
+You can buy the Diono Radian RXT in a range of colors here, including several versions of black, one blue, one red, and one purple print.
 Canadians can buy the Radian RXT here.